Health & Safety

 . . . . . . . . . . . . . . . . . . . . . . . .

-Both of these cases must make all properly trained plant operators alert to the fact that both the Crown Prosecution Service (CPS) and the Health and Safety Executive (HSE) are likely to prosecute when operators' unsafe actions lead to death or serious injury.
+This case must make all properly trained plant operators alert to the fact that both the Crown Prosecution Service (CPS) and the Health and Safety Executive (HSE) are likely to prosecute when operators' unsafe actions lead to death or serious injury.

 Plant operator guilty of manslaughter